 - Make an appointment to speak with the Director of Disability Services.

 - Accommodations will be determined during an interview with the Director after review of documentation.
 Letters of Accommodation for faculty will be given to each student at the beginning of each semester upon request.

 - Re-evaluation of disability may be necessary as often as every semester depending on disability.

-If a student needs accommodations in a specific course, he/she should discuss the need with the instructor of the course and with the Director of the Office of Disability Services.
-He/She should be prepared to provide the necessary documentation and supporting evidence for the accommodations.
+If a student needs accommodations in a specific course, they should discuss the need with the faculty for the course and with the Director of the Office of Disability Services.
+They should be prepared to provide the necessary documentation and supporting evidence for the accommodations.

-If a student is unclear about what accommodations might be necessary in order to make the course requirements accessible due to the circumstances of the student's disability, he or she may request an appointment with the Director of the Office of Disability Services to discuss options.
+If a student is unclear about what accommodations might be necessary in order to make the course requirements accessible due to the circumstances of the student's disability, they may request an appointment with the Director of the Office of Disability Services to discuss options.

-It is the student's responsibility to inform individual instructors if he/she will need accommodations or use any auxiliary aids in the class and to supply a letter to the instructor from the Office of Disability Services outlining the approved accommodations.
-This is both a courtesy as well as an opportunity for the student and the instructor to discuss potential situations before they become barriers to the student's ability to perform the tasks required in the course.
+It is the student's responsibility to inform individual faculty if they will need accommodations or use any auxiliary aids in the class and to supply a letter to the faculty from the Office of Disability Services outlining the approved accommodations.
+This is both a courtesy as well as an opportunity for the student and the faculty to discuss potential situations before they become barriers to the student's ability to perform the tasks required in the course.

-The student may request a joint meeting between the instructor, himself/herself, and the Director of the Office of Disability Services at any time to discuss accommodations, aids, or other issues related to the interaction between the disability and the course.
-In this role, the Director will serve as a liaison between the student and the instructor, providing information to both and facilitating a workable agreement between the two.
+The student may request a joint meeting between the faculty, themself, and the Director of the Office of Disability Services at any time to discuss accommodations, aids, or other issues related to the interaction between the disability and the course.
+In this role, the Director will serve as a liaison between the student and the faculty, providing information to both and facilitating a workable agreement between the two.